Table of Contents

 3. Upon confirmation of the seat, candidates will receive an admit card (admission ticket) from the test centre.

-4. It’s important to note that candidates must finalise their online registration before making payment to the test centre.
+4. It’s important to note that candidates must finalise their online registration before paying to the test centre.

 5. Candidates who have paid the test centre fees but have not completed the online AP registration will not be eligible to take the exam.